 Ligaments/Joints

 Torn or damaged ligaments can occur at any time and in any location, not just on our premises.
 While the likelihood is higher in our active environment, it is vital to understand and accept this risk.
 Please note that we do not cover medical expenses for ligament damage.
-If you are worried about your dog’s joint health, obtaining private pet insurance could be a wise financial decision.
+If you are concerned about your dog’s joint health, private pet insurance could be a wise financial decision.

 Gastro Type Symptoms